How to buy the right shock absorbers for you

 See yourself as a bit of a weekend race driver and looking for the ultimate performance on the track?
 Performance shock absorbers are for you!
 These shock absorbers are valved with performance driving in mind.
 The downside is that your ride may shake your fillings out when you’re not attacking corners at 110%.

 These are for the performance vehicles, and provide a no compromise option for all-out track attack.
 These shock absorbers tend to be fully adjustable, allowing you to tailor the shock absorber damping to your specific needs.
 If you are looking at this type of shock absorber, it is best to track down a company with the relevant Australian Design Rules (ADR) certification otherwise they will be illegal to fit to your vehicle.

 So which type of shock absorber is for you?
 This comes down to driving style and what you are after from your suspension.
-For most of the population, standard replacement options from companies such as KYB will be more than up to the task of keeping your tyres on the road.
+For most of the population, standard replacement options from quality aftermarket companies will be more than up to the task of keeping your tyres on the road.
 If you’re planning on towing or using your vehicle for commercial reasons, or taking your vehicle off road to the bush or the track, heavy-duty or performance replacements will be more up your alley.

 Finding a passion for cars from a young age, Joel carried out work experience as a mechanic whilst at school before starting an apprenticeship after finishing year 12.

 After almost 10 years on the tools and in customer service, he moved into the IT realm as a Data Analyst and In-House mechanic at AutoGuru.